 Our little house by the ferry has come a long way since the move, and my favourite part of the journey thus far is our new covered porch.

 Truth be told, Tom and I wrestled with the decision to add a porch.
 Throughout the restoration process, we’ve tried not to alter Pa Herman’s original structure any more than necessary.
-And a porch is a substantial change.
+And there’s no denying that a porch is a substantial change.

 Originally, our plans called for a six-foot porch.
 But once the house was moved and we realized how spacious our new front yard was, we splurged and added two more feet.

 Given the sentimental value of Pa Herman’s old cellar, we’re preserving the deepest part of it beneath the new porch.
 Ultimately, we’ll enclose it in privacy lattice and perhaps use it for storage.

 In my (admittedly biased) opinion, Oral and Jason have built us the most beautiful porch in town.
 It’s a lovely space to read, write, visit with friends or just enjoy a delightful sea breeze.

 Practically speaking, it keeps the house cooler and increases our living area.
 Aesthetically, it changes the entire look of Fish Hooks, making the cottage seem larger and more welcoming.

 Even more wonderful than the view of the porch, however, is the view from the porch.
 We now have a front-row seat from which to watch each morning’s vivid sunrise and the daily comings and goings of New Plymouth.